-100+ Healthy School Lunchbox Ideas to Simplify Lunches
+The Healthy Lunchbox: 100+ Healthy School Lunch Ideas

-I’ve written about healthy lunches for kids a few times, but I’ve been wanting to compile a HUGE list for you!
+a few times, but I’ve been wanting to compile a HUGE list for you!
 This way you have one resource to get you through packing lunches this school year.
-Here it is!
-Keep reading, because I’m also sharing my easy framework that takes the guess work out of packing lunches, along with a few tips and tricks to keep those lunchboxes easy and healthy all year long.
+Keep reading, because I’m also sharing my easy framework that takes the guess work out of packing lunches, along with a few tips and tricks to keep those simple school lunches easy and healthy all year long.

 Breaking it down into four components simplifies the process because you don’t need to take a ton of time thinking about what to include in each lunchbox.
 Include the four components as often as you can and you should be in good shape.
 You can decide what the components will be based on your child’s likes/dislikes, season, and how much prep time you have – which may all vary week-to-week!

-The four components to packing a healthy school lunchbox are:
+The four components to packing a for a healthy kids school lunch are:

 - Main/Protein: sandwiches, quesadillas, tuna salad, meatballs, etc.